mikolajkania/genetic-ranker/README.md

 elasticsearch
 pysolr</pre>

-You should check ther licenses and decide wheter you can use it your software.
+You should check their licenses and decide wheter you can use it your software.

 ## The end